VitZz-git/VitZz-git/README.md

 </p>

 <p align="center">
-  I am 18 years old and deeply passionate about programming.
+  I am 18 years old and deeply passionate about programming.<br>
-  I am constantly striving to become the best version of myself, embracing mistakes
+  I am constantly striving to become the best version of myself, embracing mistakes<br>
   as part of the learning process and growing through every challenge I face.
 </p>